Gyeeta/gyeeta.github.io/docs/installation/partha_install.md

 On Google Container Optimized OS (COS), the `partha` container will itself download the currently running Kernel's Headers and so, the Kernel Package is not needed.

-If `partha` is run as a container, a configurable option is provided whereby the `partha` container itself will install the relevant Kernel Headers package to the base host if enabled, but this option is currently beta.

 **Command to install Kernel Headers :**